rsc-pl/GPU-VFIO-Switch-Passthrough/README.md

 Because Linux distributions handle early-boot module loading (initramfs) differently, setup instructions vary depending on your OS.

+**Please read the [Virtualization Setup Guide (Virtualization-Setup.md)](Virtualization-Setup.md)** for detailed instructions on how do you even get started with virtualization and set everything up if you're starting from scratch.

 **Please read the [Installation & Setup Guide (INSTALL.md)](INSTALL.md)** for detailed instructions on:
 1. Finding your specific hardware IDs.
 2. Installing prerequisites.